 - How to clean discolored enamel cookware

-If you have come to this page and just want to quickly directed to Dutch oven cleaning equipment.
-Click here and you can head over to Amazon to see what is available.
+Suppose you have come to this page and just want to be quickly directed to Dutch oven cleaning equipment.
+See cleaners (Amazon).

-Okay before we get started with the breakdown on how to clean a Dutch oven after cooking there are a few points that should be covered.
+Okay, before we start with the breakdown on how to clean a Dutch oven after cooking, there are a few points that should be covered.

-Firstly, if you haven’t used your Dutch oven yet you should refer to your manufacturer’s instructions before use.
+Firstly, if you haven’t used your Dutch oven yet, refer to your manufacturer’s instructions before use.
 There are so many different types of Dutch ovens out there on the market with varying degrees of quality.
 You must identify what sort of material your Dutch oven is made of.
-This will allow you to clean your oven in the safest way not to damage the oven.
+This will allow you to clean your oven most safely so as not to damage the oven.

-Lastly, if you have a cooking disaster with your Dutch oven try contacting the manufacturer.
-In this age of being able to access’s suppliers via websites or emails try contacting them before attempting to do anything drastic to your Dutch oven.
+Lastly, if you have a cooking disaster with your Dutch oven, try contacting the manufacturer.
+In this age of being able to access suppliers via websites or emails, try contacting them before attempting to do anything drastic to your Dutch oven.
 After all, you are their customer and should be treated with the best possible service they can provide.

 How to Clean a Dutch Oven That Is Rusted

-The following instructions work for the rusty Dutch oven as well as if acidic foods have compromised the seasoning like tomatoes or vinegar.
-The steps for the process are listed here with further explanation below…
+The following instructions work for the rusty Dutch oven and if acidic foods have compromised the seasoning, like tomatoes or vinegar.
+The steps for the process are listed here, with further explanation below…